TREND: Unsupervised 3D Representation Learning via Temporal Forecasting for LiDAR Perception: Abstract

 \section{Abstract}

 Labeling LiDAR point clouds is notoriously time-and-energy-consuming, which spurs recent unsupervised 3D representation learning methods to alleviate the labeling burden in LiDAR perception via pretrained weights.
-Almost all existing work focus on a single frame of LiDAR point cloud and neglect the temporal LiDAR sequence, which naturally accounts for object motion (and their semantics).
-Instead, we propose \methodshorthand , namely \textbf{T}emporal \textbf{RE}ndering with \textbf{N}eural fiel\textbf{D}, to learn 3D representation via forecasting the future observation in an unsupervised manner.
-Unlike existing work that follows conventional contrastive learning or masked auto encoding paradigms, \methodshorthand\ integrates forecasting for 3D pre-training through a Recurrent Embedding scheme to generate 3D embedding across time and a Temporal Neural Field to represent the 3D scene, through which we compute the loss using differentiable rendering.
-To our best knowledge, \methodshorthand \ is the first work on temporal forecasting for unsupervised 3D representation learning.
-We evaluate \methodshorthand \ on downstream 3D object detection tasks on popular datasets, including NuScenes, Once and Waymo.
-Experiment results show that \methodshorthand\ brings up to $90\%$ more improvement as compared to previous SOTA unsupervised 3D pre-training methods and generally improve different downstream models across datasets, demonstrating that indeed temporal forecasting brings improvement for LiDAR perception.
-Codes and models will be released.
+Existing work focus on either masked auto encoding or contrastive learning on LiDAR point clouds, which neglects the temporal LiDAR sequence that naturally accounts for object motion (and their semantics).
+Instead, we propose \methodshorthand , short for \textbf{T}emporal \textbf{RE}ndering with \textbf{N}eural fiel\textbf{D}, to learn 3D representation via forecasting the future observation in an unsupervised manner. \methodshorthand\ integrates forecasting for 3D pre-training through a Recurrent Embedding scheme to generate 3D embeddings across time and a Temporal LiDAR Neural Field specifically designed for LiDAR modality to represent the 3D scene, with which we compute the loss using differentiable rendering.
+We evaluate \methodshorthand \ on 3D object detection and LiDAR semantic segmentation tasks on popular datasets, including Once, Waymo, NuScenes, and SemanticKITTI. \methodshorthand\ generally improves from-scratch models across datasets and tasks and brings gains of 1.77\% mAP on Once and 2.11\% mAP on NuScenes, which are up to $400\%$ more improvement compared to previous SOTA unsupervised 3D pre-training methods.
+Codes and models will be available \href{https://github.com/Runjian-Chen/TREND}{here}.